XingyuZhang2018/HoloGrad.jl/README.md

 This is a Julia project to evolute the hologram using gradient.

 ## Overview
-There are four main parts in this project:
+There are three main parts in this project:
 - `src/`: the source code of the project
 - `example/`: the example of the butterfly graph
-- `project/`: the plots of all the results in paper [Dynamic Hologram Generation with Automatic Differentiation](https://arxiv.org/abs/...)
+- `project/`: Contains all plots and benchmark results presented in the paper [Dynamic Hologram Generation with Automatic Differentiation](https://arxiv.org/abs/...)
-- `benchmark/`: the benchmark of the project with CPU and GPU acceleration

 ## Installation
 ```shell